SysKitTeam/docs-securitymanager/get-to-know-security-manager/permissions-reports-screen.md

 * __Lists with Uniquely Secured Items__ – Shows lists and libraries that contain list items with broken permissions inheritance.
 * __Uniquely Secured List Items__ – Shows all list items with broken permissions inheritance.

+## Microsoft Teams Reports

+* __Team Level Settings__ – Shows Microsoft Teams settings by Team.
+* __Teams With Guests__ – Shows all Microsoft Teams that have guests or external users as owners or members.

+## Office 365 Groups Reports
+__Office 365 Groups With Guests__ – Shows all Office 365 gGroups that have guests or external users as owners or members.

+## OneDrive Reports
+* __Orphaned OneDrive__ – Shows a list of OneDrive accounts whose owner is disabled or deleted from the Azure Active Directory.
+* __OneDrive With Guests__ – Shows personal OneDrive accounts that have guests or external users with existing permissions.